Ferguson P99

-The Ferguson P99 was a four-wheel drive Grand Prix car built by Ferguson Research Ltd. It was raced on behalf of the company by the Rob Walker Racing Team.
+The Ferguson P99 was a front-engine four-wheel drive Grand Prix car built by Ferguson Research Ltd. which was raced by the Rob Walker Racing Team on behalf of the company in 1961.
 Officially named as Ferguson Climax, it derived its P99 name from its Harry Ferguson Research project number.
-It used either a 1.5-litre or a 2.5-litre Climax engine.
-It remains the most famous example of its type as a result of its twin claims to fame: the first AWD car to win a Formula 1 event, and the last front-engined car to win a Formula 1 event.
+F1 used 2.5-litre engines up to 1960, and only 1.5-litre from 1961, and Coventry Climax provided 4-cylinder-engines of each size.
+It remains the most famous example of its type as a result of its twin claims to fame: the Non-championship race victory by Stirling Moss in September 1961 International Gold Cup on a wet Oulton Park track was both the first AWD car to win a Formula 1 event, and the last front-engined car to win a Formula 1 event.

 History

-Tony Rolt first considered the possibility of using Ferguson 4WD in circuit racing, and with Harry Ferguson keen to promote the 4WD transmission systems of Harry Ferguson Research, work began on the P99 in 1960.
-With a 50–50 torque distribution front to rear the car, Claude Hill's design was built to have an even weight distribution over both axles, which along with the position of the gearbox necessitated a front-engined design despite Cooper's and Lotus's overwhelming recent success with mid-engined cars.
-Just as the project was nearing completion it was dealt something of a body blow by the governing body's decision to reduce the size of F1 engines by 40% for 1961, making the extra weight of the AWD transmission a much bigger penalty.
-Nevertheless, the team persevered and fitted a standard 1.5-litre Climax 4-cylinder engine, mounted at a slant to make room for the front driveshaft.
+Tony Rolt first considered the possibility of using Ferguson 4WD in circuit racing, and with Harry Ferguson (1884 – 25 October 1960) keen to promote the 4WD transmission systems of Harry Ferguson Research, work began on the P99 in 1960.
+With a 50–50 torque distribution front to rear the car, Claude Hill's design was built to have an even weight distribution over both axles, which along with the position of the gearbox necessitated a front-engined design despite Cooper's and Lotus's overwhelming success with mid-engined cars already in the recent 1959 Formula One season.
+In the 1960 Formula One season, front-engined cars were outclassed until the Italian Grand Prix was held on the banked Oval version of Monza to hand a victory to Ferrari.

+A reduction to 1500cc and a minimum car weight of 450 kg, basically adopting Formula Two rules as F1 for 1961, was already decided in October 1958 by FIA/CSI, but British teams protested against it.
+Some of them in 1961 staged Intercontinental Formula races with the 2500cc engines.

+Just as the project was nearing completion it was dealt something of a blow by the governing body's final decision to reduce the size of F1 engines by 40% for 1961, making the extra weight of the AWD transmission a much bigger penalty.
+Nevertheless, the team persevered and fitted a standard F2 1.5-litre Climax FPF 4-cylinder engine, mounted at a slant to make room for the front driveshaft.
 In addition the driving position was moved slightly off-centre to accommodate the gearbox and rear driveshaft to the driver's left hand side.